According to surveys, no group of Americans is more skeptical of Obamacare than senior citizens—and with good reason.

-Over time, a sustained reduction in payment updates, based on productivity expectations that are difficult to attain, would cause Medicare payment rates to grow more slowly than, and in a way that was unrelated to, the providers cost of furnishing services to beneficiaries.
-Thus, providers for whom Medicare constitutes a substantive portion of their business could find it difficult to remain profitable and, absent legislative intervention, might end their participation in the program (possibly jeopardizing access to care for beneficiaries).
+Over time, a sustained reduction in payment updates based on productivity expectations that are difficult to attain, would cause Medicare payment rates to grow more slowly than—and in a way unrelated to—the providers’ cost of furnishing services to beneficiaries.
+Thus, providers for whom Medicare constitutes a substantial portion of their business could find it difficult to remain profitable and, absent legislative intervention, might end their participation in the program (possibly jeopardizing access to care for beneficiaries).

-Indeed, creating a real problem for seniors, the CMS Actuary estimates that roughly 15 percent of Medicare Part A providers—the part of the Medicare program that pays hospital costs—would become unprofitable within 10 years.
+Indeed, creating a real problem for seniors, the CMS Actuary estimates that roughly 15% of Medicare Part A providers—the part of the Medicare program that pays hospital costs—would become unprofitable within ten years.

 Under the new law, seniors are going to pay higher taxes.
 The higher taxes on drugs (effective in 2011) and medical devices (effective in 2013) will affect seniors especially, as they are more heavily dependent on those very products.
 Older people, of course, have higher health costs than younger people.
-But the existing tax deduction for medical expenses will be raised from 7.5 to 10 percent of adjusted gross income in 2013.
+But the existing tax deduction for medical expenses will be raised from 7.5% to 10% of adjusted gross income in 2013.
 The reduced tax deductibility of medical expenses is waived for seniors only from 2013 to 2016.
-Likewise, older people have larger investments than younger people, and thus high income older persons will be more heavily impacted by the new 3.8 percent Medicare tax imposed on unearned or investment income (effective 2013).
+Likewise, older people have larger investments than younger people—and thus high-income older persons will be more heavily impacted by the new 3.8% Medicare tax imposed on unearned or investment income (effective 2013).

 A Better Policy

-Robert E. Moffit, Ph.D., is Director of the Center for Health Policy Studies at The Heritage Foundation.
+Mr. Moffit is director of the Center for Health Policy Studies at the Heritage Foundation.